top of page

 If you have anything relating to the history of Witham that you would like to donate under our Public Artefact Donation Scheme, just pop in and see us at the Information Centre.

-When repair works began on Chipping Hill Bridge in September 22, Councillors were concerned for the integrity of the carved coping stoned on the bridge.
+When repair works began on Chipping Hill Bridge in September 22, Councillors were concerned for the integrity of the carved coping stones on the bridge.

 The carvings were made during World War I by two soldiers billeted to Witham for training before going into war.